Harrison97/Snaju-App/README.md

 2)
     $ node server.js

-3)Visit the address that it displayed in the console.
+3) Visit the address that it displayed in the console.